rishdang/Gotreut_Training/README.md

 # Gotreut Training

 Password is "GOTREUT" without caps.
-Open wireshark to begin.
+Open in wireshark to begin post extraction.